brimdata/zed/docs/zq/README.md

 * If the default format were ZNG, then users would be endlessly annoyed by binary output to their terminal when forgetting to type `-f zson`.

-In practice, we have found in practice that the output defaults "just do the right thing" almost all of the time.
+In practice, we have found that the output defaults "just do the right thing" almost all of the time.

 ### 3.2 ZSON Pretty Printing

 ZSON text may be "pretty printed" with the `-pretty` option, which takes the number of spaces to use for indentation.
-As this is a common option, the `-Z` option is a shortcut for `-f zson -pretty=4`.
+As this is a common option, the `-Z` option is a shortcut for `-f zson -pretty 4`.

 For example.
 ```mdtest-command